With new Justice official, fate of Russia probe in question

 Trump blamed the recusal for the appointment of Mueller, who took over the Russia investigation two months later and began examining whether Trump’s hectoring of Sessions was part of a broader effort to obstruct the probe.

-The investigation has so far produced 32 criminal charges and guilty pleas from four former Trump aides.
-But the work is not done and critical decisions await that could shape the remainder of Trump’s presidency.
+The investigation has produced 32 criminal charges and guilty pleas from four former Trump aides.
+But the work is not done, and critical decisions await that could shape the remainder of Trump’s presidency.

+A Kremlin spokesman, Dmitry Peskov, on Thursday called Mueller’s investigation a “headache” for U.S. authorities but said it “has nothing to do with us,” and he declined to comment on Sessions’ departure.

-Mueller’s grand jury, for instance, has heard testimony for months about Trump confidant Roger Stone and what advance knowledge he may have had about Russian hacking of Democratic emails.
-Mueller’s team has also been pressing for an interview with Trump.
-And the department is expected at some point to receive a confidential report of Mueller’s findings, though it’s unclear how much will be public.
+Mueller’s grand jury has heard testimony for months about Trump confidant Roger Stone and what advance knowledge he may have had about Russian hacking of Democratic emails.
+Mueller’s team also has been pressing for an interview with Trump.
+And the department is expected to receive a confidential report of Mueller’s findings, though it’s unclear how much will be public.

 Trump had repeatedly been talked out of firing Sessions until after the midterms, but he told confidants in recent weeks that he wanted Sessions out as soon as possible after the elections, according to a Republican close to the White House who was not authorized to publicly discuss private conversations.